Friday, October 03, 2014 | Noon - 4:00pm | Memorial Union Quad

 3. Vendors soliciting students to enter into a relationship with an agency for some type of contracted service - i.e. cell phones, bank cards, athletic club memberships, etc. - cannot solicit participation by “giveaways.”
 Bank card or credit card vendors must also have “Consumer Credit” education available on site.

 a.
-Vendors shall be responsible for all damage to property, injury to persons and loss, expense, inconvenience and delay which may be caused by, or result from, the Vendor’s use of the premises during the Event, or from any act, omission, or neglect of the vendor, its contractors, or employees.
-If, during the Fair, the premises or any portion of the premises or grounds are damaged by the act or negligence of the vendors or its agents or employees, the Vendor shall pay to OSU, upon demand, such a sum as shall be necessary to restore the premises to their original condition.
+Vendors shall be responsible for all damage to property, injury to persons and loss, expense, inconvenience and delay which may be caused by, or result from, the Vendor’s use of the Event Area during the Event, or from any act, omission, or neglect of the vendor, its contractors, or employees.
+If during the Event the Event Area or any portion of the Event Area or grounds is damaged by the act or negligence of the vendors or its agents or employees, the Vendor shall pay to OSU, upon demand, such a sum as shall be necessary to restore the Event Area to its’ original condition.

 b.
-OSU assumes no responsibility whatsoever for any property placed in the premises and OSU, its officers, agents and employees are hereby expressly-relieved and discharged from any and all liability for any loss, injury or damages to persons or property that may be sustained by reason of occupancy of the premises, grounds, or any part thereof.
+OSU assumes no responsibility whatsoever for any property placed in the Event Area and OSU, its officers, agents and employees are hereby expressly-relieved and discharged from any and all liability for any loss, injury or damages to persons or property that may be sustained by reason of occupancy of the Event Area, grounds, or any part thereof.

 c.
 Any decision affecting any matter not herein expressly provided for shall rest solely within the discretion of OSU’s designated representative.
-Vendors shall abide by all policies of the premises, which are available to vendor by request.
+Vendors shall abide by all policies of the Event Area, which are available to vendor by request.

 e.
-Based on intended activity during the fair – as reported through registration for the event - Vendors may be required to obtain, at Vendor's expense, and keep in effect during the duration of the Fair, General Liability Insurance.
+Based on intended activity during the Event – as reported through registration for the Event - Vendors may be required to obtain, at Vendor's expense, and keep in effect during the duration of the Event, General Liability Insurance.
 General Liability shall include contractual, product, and completed operations liability with limits not less than $1,000,000, combined single limit.
 OSU their officers, employees and agents shall be included as additional insured in said insurance policy.

 The Beaver Communty Fair is a great opportunity for your organization to connect with new and returning OSU students.
 The price structure below includes potential discounts for businesses and organizations that are willing and able to provide substantial giveaways to students.
 Additionally, sales are not permitted during the Beaver Community Fair.
 Please review the pricing structure below and register by completeing the form at the bottom of the page.